 If the contract doesn’t mention the Security Deposit paid to the landlord or the Tenant’s PO Box, please enter these data in the respective web-form boxes.

 SECTION 4.: SUPPORTING DOCUMENTS

 The applicant is required to upload some other documents to support the registration of the rental contract.
-In particular, the applicant shall provide a proof of identity of the landlord, a proof of property ownership (the Title Deeds), the evidence that the tenant lives in the premises (DEWA Bill for Ejari renewals) or that the previous DEWA account has been terminated (for Ejari first registration).
-A copy of the Power of Attorney, if the rental contract was signed by a tenant’s or landlord’s representative.
+In particular, the applicant shall provide a proof of identity of the landlord, a proof of property ownership (the Title Deeds), the evidence that a DEWA account has been correctly setup in the premises (for Ejari renewals) or that the previous DEWA account has been terminated (for Ejari first registration).
+A copy of the Power of Attorney is needed when the rental contract is signed by a representative of the tenant’s or the landlord’s.